.NET Framework Class Library

 Exceptions

-The specified path is invalid, such as being on an unmapped drive.
+The path is invalid (for example, it is on an unmapped drive).

 Examples